 The first report shall be submitted not later than December 31, 2018, and each subsequent report shall be submitted not later than the thirty-first day of December each year thereafter until December 2023.

 (D) Establish a college credit plus advisory committee to assist in the development of performance metrics and the monitoring of the program's progress.
 At least one member of the advisory committee shall be a school guidance counselor.

-The chancellor shall also, in consultation with the superintendent, create a standard packet of information for the college credit plus program directed toward students and parents that are interested in the program.
+The chancellor shall also, in consultation with the department, create a standard packet of information for the college credit plus program directed toward students and parents that are interested in the program.

-(E) The chancellor and the state superintendent also may submit a biennial report detailing the status of the college credit plus program, including an analysis of quality assurance measures related to the program, to the governor, the president of the senate, the speaker of the house of representatives, and the chairpersons of the education committees of the senate and house of representatives.
-If the chancellor and state superintendent choose to jointly submit the biennial report, both of the following shall apply:
+(E) The chancellor and the department also may submit a biennial report detailing the status of the college credit plus program, including an analysis of quality assurance measures related to the program, to the governor, the president of the senate, the speaker of the house of representatives, and the chairpersons of the education committees of the senate and house of representatives.
+If the chancellor and the department choose to jointly submit the biennial report, both of the following shall apply:

 (1) The report shall include only data available through the higher education information system administered by the chancellor.